 “[Meditation] has nothing to do with belief or ideology or doctrine.
 It’s a simple mental technique to go to the source of thought.”

-Some of what’s going on within the entrepreneur’s mind is pure genius.
+Sometimes what’s going on within the entrepreneur’s mind is pure genius.
 Meditation can help you access it.
-I incorporate meditation into many of my coaching programs because they help with transitions and anything that will require stick-to-itiveness.
+I incorporate meditation into many of my coaching programs because it helps when we’re making transitions and doing anything that requires stick-to-itiveness.

 The late Steve Jobs described his practice to his biographer Walter Isaacson like this: